-You’ve probably heard of dopamine.
-Perhaps that it’s a “pleasure chemical”.
+You’ve probably heard of dopamine!
+Perhaps you know that it’s a “pleasure chemical”.
 But it’s a bit more nuanced than that.
 Dopamine is all about the anticipation of reward, not the reward itself.
-In this experiment, dopamine is released as the participant anticipates learning new information – not when the information is actually given.

 You’ve experienced the release of dopamine and the pleasure of anticipation when you’ve:

 - enjoyed planning a vacation (maybe more than the vacation itself!)

 - felt the excitement of getting to the front of a line for a ride at an amusement park

-- saw your waiter walking towards you with your delicious meal (“Oh, it’s coming!”)
+- saw your waiter walking towards you with your delicious meal (“Oh, our food is coming!”)

 So this is an essential part of learning: building anticipation is powerful!
 It’s directly connected to our brain’s natural reward system.
 E. Paul Torrance tells us to “heighten anticipation” in step one of the Torrence Incubation Model of Creative Teaching and Learning.
-Curiosity cannot be rushed, but the payoff is worth it.

 Curiosity Improves Learning